The City of Lufkin Animal

 within the City of Lufkin and assists the public with animal related

-prevent animal homelessness, promote humane treatment of animals,
+public to prevent animal homelessness, promote humane treatment of

-responsible pet ownership, and rabies control and awareness.
+animals, responsible pet ownership, and rabies control and

-strays and owned animals regardless of age, health, species, or
+accepts strays and owned animals regardless of age, health, species,

 The mission of the Animal Control Department is to